 Rolling into a new decade, 2020 will be a year that sees new hotel openings in emerging destinations, a rise in philanthropic holidays that allow guests to give back, new transformative wellbeing programmes, and immersive cultural experiences.
 So, hold on tight, as we take you on a short trip around the globe!
 Here is a sneak peek of what’s new from the BIRD’s nest…

-July 2020 will see a highly anticipated launch of Three Mile Beach on the shores of Gwithian.
+Autumn 2020 will see the highly anticipated launch of Three Mile Beach on the shores of Gwithian.
 Created by Audley Travel founder, Craig Burkinshaw and his partner, Joanne Le Bon, the property will be a collection of 16 beach houses set on the northern Cornish coast, designed to evoke the carefree fun and nostalgia of childhood seaside holidays.

 THE RISE OF PHILANTOURISM

 Heading into 2020, sustainability is as hot as ever, so it’s no surprise that leading luxury hoteliers, Resplendent Ceylon, have catered to the philanthropic desires of the traveller.
 Launching this winter, the new Giving Getaways programme offers a range of conservation and community building activities for guests to participate in across its three flagship properties: Ceylon Tea Trails, Cape Weligama and Wild Coast Tented Lodge.

 Blowing us away with its conservation efforts is Mashpi Lodge as the Mashpi Reserve has doubled in size, expanding from 1,200HA to 2,500HA.
 As a result, the new MashpiLab in Quito will launch in Autumn 2020 so that chefs can whip up contemporary culinary dishes from the newly discovered ingredients in the reserve whilst guests watch on!